Cryptact/crypto-db/README.md

 It consists of a file which lists all cryptocurrencies with unique identifiers, together with symbol mapping tables in various namespaces such as cryptocurrency projects and exchanges.

 ## Goal and difference from related works
-The goal of `crypto-db` is to build a comprehensive database of cryptocurrencies and their listings on crypto exchanges, as well as their evolutions over time.
+The goal of `crypto-db` is to build a comprehensive database of cryptocurrencies and their appearance in namespaces, as well as their evolutions over time.
 This will help any cryptocurrency holders to identify a cryptocurrency, and any developers to provide interoperability between cryptocurrency-related projects without ambiguity.

 Further, this will serve as a historical record for future scientists who study this new economy to tell how it was like in embryo.